joshbegley/nyt-latest/previous.md

-**Why Yankees' Ben Rice and Jazz Chisholm Jr. may not start in Game 1: 3 takeaways**\
+**Why Yankees' Ben Rice, Jazz Chisholm Jr. may not start in Game 1: 3 playoff takeaways**\
 `As the players prepared, the front office weighed its options for the 26-man active roster and the Game 1 lineup.
 Here's what we learned.`\
 https://nytimes.com/athletic/6674160/2025/09/29/yankees-redsox-game-1-ben-rice-jazz-chisholm/